minkeymouse/nowcasting-kr/STATUS.md

 ## Inspection Findings (This Iteration)

-**Code Improvements Verified** (This Iteration):
+**Code Fixes and Improvements Verified** (This Iteration):
-- ✅ **dfm-python diagnostic enhancements**: Condition number tracking, parameter stability checks, enhanced factor state validation (verified in code)
+- ✅ **CUDA tensor conversion fixes**: All tensor conversions use `.cpu().numpy()` pattern (verified in 3 files)
-- ✅ **src/infer.py fixes**: Train statistics bug fix, soft clipping improvements (verified in code)
+- ✅ **DDFM improvements**: Deeper encoder for KOEQUIPTE and Huber loss support (verified in code)
+- ✅ **Report updates**: ARIMA status correctly reflected in report sections (according to ISSUES.md)

 **Current State Verified**:
 - ❌ **checkpoint/ is EMPTY**: No model.pkl files exist.
 Training has NOT been run.
-- ✅ **Forecasting results exist**: aggregated_results.csv exists (265 lines)
+- ✅ **Forecasting results exist**: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all
-- ⚠️ **Nowcasting results exist**: 12 JSON files exist, but KOIPALL.G DFM shows repetitive predictions (from old code before fixes)
+- ❌ **Nowcasting results ALL FAILED**: All 6 DFM/DDFM backtest JSON files show "failed" with CUDA errors.
+Code is fixed, but needs re-run after training.

 **Known Issues**:
-- ⚠️ **KOIPALL.G DFM repetitive predictions**: Code fixes applied but NOT verified by experiments (requires training first)
-- ⚠️ **KOIPALL.G DFM numerical instability**: Very high sMSE, symptom handled by clipping, but root cause needs investigation
+- ❌ **Models NOT trained**: checkpoint/ is empty, blocking all experiments
+- ❌ **All DFM/DDFM backtest results failed**: CUDA tensor conversion errors.
+Code is fixed, but experiments need re-run after training.
+- ⚠️ **ARIMA produces no valid results**: n_valid=0 for all targets/horizons.
+Requires investigation.

 **Remaining Improvements** (Lower Priority):
-- dfm-python: Structured logging, code consistency review (Issue 5)
-- src/: Error handling improvements, code organization (Issue 6)
+- Test DDFM improvements: Deeper encoder and Huber loss need experiments to verify effectiveness
+- Investigate ARIMA failures: All ARIMA results have n_valid=0, requires investigation

 ---

 ## Known Issues

 **Critical Issues Identified**:
-- ⚠️ **KOIPALL.G DFM repetitive predictions**: 11 unique values, but clustered around -15.54 and 16.10 (only 5 distinct values when rounded to 3 decimals)
-  - **VERIFIED**: Still present in `outputs/backtest/KOIPALL.G_dfm_backtest.json` (verified via Python script: 11 unique values, clustered)
+- ❌ **Models NOT trained**: checkpoint/ is empty, blocking all experiments
+  - **STATUS**: **BLOCKING** - Must be resolved before any new experiments can run
+  - **ACTION**: Step 1 must run `bash agent_execute.sh train` first
+  - See ISSUES.md for details
+- ❌ **All DFM/DDFM backtest results failed**: All 6 backtest JSON files show "failed" with CUDA tensor conversion errors
-  - **CODE FIX APPLIED**: Soft clipping logic improved in `src/infer.py` lines 1367-1436, but NOT VERIFIED by re-running experiments
+  - **CODE FIX APPLIED**: All tensor conversions now use `.cpu().numpy()` pattern (verified in 3 files)
-  - **STATUS**: Issue persists in existing results (generated with old code).
-Code fix may resolve it, but needs verification by re-running backtest.
+  - **STATUS**: Code is fixed, but experiments need re-run after training to verify
+  - See ISSUES.md for details
+- ⚠️ **ARIMA produces no valid results**: n_valid=0 for all targets/horizons in aggregated_results.csv
+  - **STATUS**: Requires investigation - ARIMA training/prediction pipeline may have issues
-  - See ISSUES.md Issue 2 for details
+  - See ISSUES.md for details

 **Non-Critical Issues**:
-- ⚠️ **KOIPALL.G DFM numerical instability**: Very high sMSE (104.8 for 4weeks, 100.4 for 1weeks)
-  - Symptom handled (clipping prevents corruption)
-  - Root cause in EM algorithm still needs investigation
+- ⚠️ **DDFM improvements not tested**: Deeper encoder and Huber loss implemented but not tested
+  - **STATUS**: Code improvements applied, but need experiments to verify effectiveness
-  - See ISSUES.md Issue 5 for details
+  - See ISSUES.md for details

 **Potential Improvements** (Non-blocking):
-- Report sections could be updated with nowcasting analysis (optional)
-- dfm-python package could be reviewed for code quality improvements (optional)
+- Test DDFM improvements after training completes
+- Investigate ARIMA failures after training completes
+- Regenerate tables/plots after backtest experiments succeed

 ---